 The Group is highly dependent on the availability of an adequate supply of green coffee, including premium Arabica coffee, at the required volumes and quality levels or with the required sustainability certifications from its coffee suppliers, traders, exporters, cooperatives and growers, as well as on the availability of an adequate supply of tea.
 The Group is also dependent on two of the largest coffee producing countries, Brazil and Vietnam, from which the Group sources approximately two-thirds of its coffee beans.
-Peet's is particularly dependent on a continued supply of Arabica green coffee, with the majority of such beans sourced from Central and South America in FY 2022.
+Peet's is particularly dependent on a continued supply of Arabica green coffee, with the majority of such beans sourced from Central and South America in FY 2023.
 Additionally, the Peet's segment relies on various single-origin coffees sourced principally from Central and South America, which cannot be substituted with coffee beans from other countries.
+Additionally, in June 2023, the European Union introduced the EU Deforestation Regulation ("EUDR"), as part of the Green Deal, with full obligations applying from 30 December 2024.
+This requires companies to ensure that products sold in, and exported from, the EU have not led to deforestation or forest degradation after the 2020 cut-off date.

 If any of the Group's relationships with coffee and tea suppliers, importers, cooperatives or growers deteriorate, the Group may be unable to procure a sufficient quantity of green coffee beans or tea at acceptable prices.
 In the case of a shortage of supply, a significant interruption of the Group's suppliers' operations or unacceptable quality levels or prices, it may not be able to fulfil the demand of its existing customers or supply new customers with quality product at acceptable prices.
 Additionally, changes in economic, political, regulatory and other conditions could contribute to raw material shortages, forcing the Group to use alternative green coffee or tea or discontinue certain blends, which could materially adversely affect its business.

 Additionally, there is growing concern that a gradual increase in global average temperatures has caused and will continue to cause significant changes in weather patterns around the globe, including in coffee growing countries.
 Changing weather patterns may affect the quality, limit availability or increase the cost of key agricultural commodities, such as green coffee and tea, which could affect the Group's ability to procure raw materials in the quantities needed and could materially adversely affect its business.
-In addition, certain suppliers are offered the opportunity to use supply chain financing arrangements, which allows them to collect the receivable before the invoice date, refer to Note 4.2 to the 2022 Consolidated Financial Statements.
+In addition, certain suppliers are offered the opportunity to use supply chain financing arrangements, which allows them to collect the receivable before the invoice date, refer to Note 4.3 to the 2023 Consolidated Financial Statements.